 - retrieve rate, 31.6 inches

 - bearing count, 9 ball bearings and 1 roller bearing

 - braid capacity, 15 lb / 250 yds, 20 lb / 310 yds

 - mono capacity, 10 lb / 280 yds, 12 lb / 220 yds

 - maximum drag, 22 lbs

 - weight, 6.7 oz. for the 1000 series

 - weight, 7.6 oz. for the 3000 series

 Thoughts on the Regal LT3000DCP

 I love to listen to fishing stories and I’m sure you have one or two to tell.
 Drop me a line, with your comments, questions, or suggestions.
-You can Contact Me at this link with your details and fishing photos.
+Leave your comments in the space below with your details and fishing photos.